Howard A. Kipnis

-- Trust and Estates Executive Committee of the California Lawyers’ Association (TEXCOM); Managing Editor of the California Trust and Estates Quarterly (the Official Publication of TEXCOM); Litigation, Ethics and Incapacity Subcommittees of TEXCOM; Association of Business Trail Lawyers; San Diego Defense Lawyers Association; California Bankers Association (Member, Bank Counsel Section); former Master, Louis M. Welch American Inns of Court; First Place, Beaudry Moot Court Competition, 1984.
+- Trust and Estates Executive Committee of the California Lawyers’ Association (TEXCOM); former Managing Editor of the California Trust and Estates Quarterly (the Official Publication of TEXCOM); Chair of the Litigation, Ethics and Incapacity Subcommittees of TEXCOM; Association of Business Trail Lawyers; San Diego Defense Lawyers Association; California Bankers Association (Member, Bank Counsel Section); former Master, Louis M. Welch American Inns of Court; First Place, Beaudry Moot Court Competition, 1984.
 Recipient, American Jurisprudence Award in Commercial Law, 1984.
 Extern Law Clerk to Honorable J. Clifford Wallace, Chief Justice, U.S. Court of Appeals, Ninth Circuit, 1983.

 - University of California at Los Angeles (B.S., magna cum laude, 1980).